Gilleswint-s1128612/bachelor-thesis-LambdaMART-TAS-B/README.md

 This notebook runs in a Python 3.8 and Java 11 environment with strict requirements in the install packages.
-When running installs,  press control C when the cell gets stuck at installing spacy 3.8.2
+When running installs,  press control C when the cell gets stuck at installing spacy 3.8.2 This notebook already contains the NDCG evaluation method and the carbon tracker.
 # Running the TAS-B notebook
 The TAS-B notebook runs in a Python 3.12 and Java 21 environment Implements the same candidate passages from the BM25 retrieval and reranks it using TAS-B sebastian-hofstaetter/distilbert-dot-tas_b-b256-msmarco model.
+This notebook already contains the NDCG evaluation method and the carbon tracker.